 - Setting up Facebook, Twitter, and Instagram accounts

-A business that doesn’t make any money isn’t a business – it’s a hobby.
+A business that doesn’t make any money isn’t a business, it’s a hobby.
+It needs investment and commitment to get the ball rolling.

 The beauty of this digital age we’re in?
 Is that the internet has made it cheaper to start a business now, than at any other point in history.